 Appliances are another great example.
 Consumers are very particular about their refrigerators, ovens, and washing machines when it comes to style, size, color, and features, and in today’s customer-driven market, they can afford to be particular.

 The same can be said for customers shopping for furniture, clothing, and smartphones.
-Product configuration is most common where there are many different items required to make a finished good, where there are multiple levels in the bill of material, or where products are available in different sizes.
+Product configuration is most common where there are many different items required to make a finished good, where there are multiple levels in the bill of materials, or where products are available in different sizes.
 In fact, product dimensions are a great indicator for companies who may benefit from CTO strategies.
 For example, a canopy and tent manufacturer may offer tents in varied lengths, widths, and heights with other options.
-Likewise, manufacturers of industrial equipment and machinery often require product configuration for different components such as feeders, power supplies, guards, and other options.
+Likewise, manufacturers of industrial equipment and machinery often require product configuration for different components, such as feeders, power supplies, guards, and other options.

 Conclusion